-- Ensure that foreign investigators are full and equal partners with U.S. scientists in the design, conduct, and analyses of clinical studies. - Enhance coordination of NIH international AIDS research, particularly when multiple projects are active in the same country and/or region. - Encourage the continued development of research collaborations between international and U.S. investigators, ensuring project relevance to strategic planning at the local level, to maximize the research effort in resource-limited settings; and encourage U.S. researchers to participate at the developing country research site to better understand the challenges of conducting research and providing care and services in such settings.
+- Ensure that foreign investigators are full and equal partners with U.S. scientists in the design, conduct, analyses, reporting, and publication of clinical studies. - Enhance coordination of NIH international AIDS research, particularly when multiple projects are active in the same country and/or region. - Encourage the continued development of research collaborations between international and U.S. investigators, ensuring project relevance to strategic planning at the local level, to maximize the research effort in resource-limited settings; and encourage U.S. researchers to participate at the developing country research site to better understand the challenges of conducting research and providing care and services in such settings. - Provide assistance to foreign collaborators in addressing regulatory issues and special oversight mechanisms. - Coordinate with other U.S. Government agencies, including the Centers for Disease Control and Prevention (CDC), the U.S. Agency for International Development (USAID), the Department of Defense (DoD), the Health Resources and Services Administration (HRSA), and the State Department (e.g., the Office of the U.S. Global AIDS Coordinator [OGAC] and the President's Emergency Plan for AIDS Relief [PEPFAR]). - Work with foreign governments, international organizations (e.g., the World Health Organization [WHO]), the Global Fund to Fight AIDS, Tuberculosis and Malaria (GFATM), nongovernmental organizations (NGOs), private industry, foundations, and alliances (e.g., the Global HIV Vaccine Enterprise) to help identify priorities; increase funding of basic infrastructure for prevention, treatment, and care of HIV/AIDS in developing countries and thereby help support NIH-funded clinical research in the growing economically challenged global environment; gain efficiencies; and reduce overlap in the development and testing of vaccines, microbicides, drugs, and other prevention, care, and treatment strategies, including behavioral interventions.

-- Provide assistance to foreign collaborators in addressing regulatory issues and special oversight mechanisms. - Coordinate with other U.S. Government agencies, including the Centers for Disease Control and Prevention (CDC), the U.S. Agency for International Development (USAID), the Department of Defense (DoD), the Health Resources and Services Administration (HRSA), and the State Department (e.g., the Office of the Global AIDS Coordinator [OGAC] and the President's Emergency Plan for AIDS Relief [PEPFAR]). - Work with foreign governments, international organizations (e.g., the World Health Organization [WHO]), the Global Fund to Fight AIDS, Tuberculosis, and Malaria (GFATM), nongovernmental organizations (NGOs), private industry, foundations, and alliances (e.g., the Global HIV Vaccine Enterprise) to help identify priorities, gain efficiencies, and reduce overlap in the development and testing of vaccines, microbicides, drugs, and other prevention, care, and treatment strate-gies, including behavioral interventions. - Explore collaborations with reputable indigenous health providers and nonphysician health research professionals (e.g., nurses, pharmacists, etc.) to better understand their roles and practices in AIDS care and prevention; to facilitate their involvement as partners and indigenous health professionals in global AIDS research, care, and prevention; and to identify practices that may add value in treating and preventing diseases in diverse geographical settings.
+- Explore and assess the efficacy of collaborations with nonphysician health professionals and community members (e.g., nurses, pharmacists, health aides) to facilitate their involvement as partners in global AIDS research, prevention, treatment, and care, including the optimization of antiretroviral (ARV) rollout in settings with limited numbers of physicians. - Explore and assess the efficacy of collaborations with reputable indigenous health providers to better understand their role in AIDS care, prevention, and research, and to identify practices that may add value in treating and preventing diseases in diverse geographical settings.